Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_vxworks.md

 ### Azure CLI and GUI

-There are some Azure CLI commands and GUI operations which can be used to collaborate with the 2 samples.
+There are some Azure CLI commands and GUI operations which can be used to collaborate with the two samples.

 - Monitor telemetry messages (D2C) from the device by Azure CLI.